 Data decay is a real thing.
 For this reason, vendors should have filters such as “last updated date,” which remove any contacts that have not been validated within a certain time frame from your search results.

-Best Practice: When comparing vendors, make sure to filter contacts that haven’t been validated within the past 12 months.
+When comparing vendors, make sure to filter contacts that haven’t been validated within the past 12 months.
 To get even more granular, also check that individual profiles include the specific dates when they were last verified.

-3. Incomplete sample file of contacts:
+3. An incomplete sample file of contacts:

 So after completing the free trial stage, your team has narrowed the playing field and wants to engage your shortlist of potential partners.
 The next step is for the vendors to prepare a list of contacts matching your buyer personas.